eventql/eventql/doc/tables/partitioning.md

 can have one measurement per sensor_id and time combination.

+## Finite Partitions & Timeseries Data

+The partitioning of a table is fully dynamic.
+EventQL will dynamically re-partition the table as you add more data to keep each partition in the 500MB to 1GB range.
+So there is no need to specify a maximum/total number of shards at creation time.

+This is good because you usually don't need to know how many rows with which primary key distribution you'll eventually insert from the get-go.
+With dynamic partitioning, you just create a table and start inserting data and the partitioning will adapt to the distribution of the data over time.

+The way EventQL achieves this is in principle by starting each table with a single partition and then subdiving ("splitting") the partition(s) into equal parts as they get too large.

+However, you can optionally give EventQL an "educated guess" about the size of each partition that you expect.
+The setting is called "finite_partition_size" and setting it allows an optimization to kick in that reduces the number of splits performed and therefore the total network bandwith.

+The finite partition size is a duration in microseconds.
+You should ideally choose this value so that roughly 500MB-1GB of new data will arrive in that window.

+So, for example, if you expect around 10GB of data a day, 2 hours would be a good value.
+If you expect 1000GB of new data a day, 1 minute is a good value.
+If you expect 10TB of new data a day, set the finite partition size to 10 seconds.

+For high-volume timeseries data, it is _highly recommended_ to set the finite partition size.

+To set the finite partition size when creating a table using SQL you can use this syntax.
+Please refer to the "Creating Tables" and "HTTP API Reference" pages for detailed information.

+    CREATE TABLE high_volume_logging_Data (
+      collected_at    DATETIME,
+      event_id        STRING,
+      value           DOUBLE,
+      PRIMARY KEY(time, event_id)
+    ) WITH finite_partition_size = 600000000; -- 10 minutes ~ 100GB/day

-## No secondary indexes
+## Secondary indexes

-EventQL does not support secondary indexes.
+EventQL does not currently support secondary indexes.
 Lookup by partition/primary key is the only optimized operation.
 That means every query that is not restricted on the primary key requires a full table scan.
-Note that a full table scan is parallelized and distributed across many machines so it's still very fast.
+Note that a full table scan is parallelized and distributed among many machines so it's still very fast.

 Also, not supporting secondary indexes does _not_ imply that you can't filter by anything other than the primary key like in some key value stores.
 You can.
 All